Links

 Two strict types are equal only and only if their semantic ids are equal - and otherwise, if two semantic type ids are equal, the corresponding types are equal.

-This approach allows to track any breaking changes in types, and formally verify that new releases of a library do not contain breaking changes in data types, which is important for consensus and networking protocols, data persistence and many other applications.
+This approach allows tracking any breaking changes in types, and formally verifies that new releases of a library do not contain breaking changes in data types, which is important for consensus and networking protocols, data persistence and many other applications.